ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 In a Linked List, elements are stored in nodes and can be accessd in a single direction, a tree is similar to a Linked List, the only difference is that a node can link one other node in a Linked List, but in a tree it can link multiple nodes, the nodes next the current node are called children nodes of the current node, the current node is called parent node, the root node is the node which doesn't have a parent, the node which doesn't have children is called leaf.

-A binary tree is a special type of trees, each node in a binary tree has at most two children nodes, the left and right nodes.
+A binary tree is a specific type of trees, each node in a binary tree has at most two children nodes, the left and right nodes.

 _Linked List:_